bettermarks/.github/PULL_REQUEST_TEMPLATE.md

 **How has this been documented?**

-REPLACE this section with how you documented these changes (add a link if one exists) or DROP this section if you don't see any need.
+CONSIDER who will be affected by this change and inform/consult them before merging, REPLACE this section with how you documented these changes (add a link if one exists) or DROP this section if you don't see any need.